aa-dit-yuh/Robotix/README.rst

     $ git clone git@github.com:your_name_here/Robotix.git

 3. Install Linux OS dependencies::
-  Missing support for Mac and Windows OS.
-Please help yourself.

     $ sudo ./install_os_dependencies.sh install

 4. Install your local copy into a virtualenv__.
 This is how you set up your fork for local development::